Stability of non-proper functions: Applications

 \begin{example} For $k\in \{0,\ldots,n\}$ we define a function $G_k:\R^n\to \R$ as follows:

 It is obvious that $G_k$ is a Morse function (locally stable) for any $k$.
 Since the functions $G_0$ and $G_n$ is proper, we can deduce from the result of Mather \cite{MatherV} that they are (strongly) stable.
-However, $G_k$ for $0<k<n$ is \textit{not} proper, even not quasi-proper (especially not strongly stable).
+However, $G_k$ with $0<k<n$ is \textit{not} quasi-proper (especially not strongly stable).
 The function $G_k$ is defined by a polynomial, in particular it is a Nash function.
-Since the gradient $\nabla G_k$ is a diffeomorphism, the set of improper points $Z(\nabla G_k)$ is empty.
-We can therefore deduce from Theorem~\ref{T:stability Nash func} that $G_k$ is stable.
+Since the gradient $\nabla G_k$ is a diffeomorphism, $G_k$ satisfies the Malgrange (and even Fedoryuk) condition at any value in $\R$.
+We can therefore deduce from Corollary~\ref{T:suff condi stability semi-algebraic mapping} that $G_k$ is stable. \end{example}